fireagainsmile/launch/Testnet0.4.3-Miner-guide-en.md

-# The guide of Testnet 0.4.0 version for Miner
+# The guide of Testnet 0.4.3 version for Miner

 Miner are associated with multiple storagenode
-The video guide of Testnet 0.4.0 version for Miner and Storagenode ：[https://pan.baidu.com/s/1j-defxC0y2gT_vKupwGcVA](https://pan.baidu.com/s/1j-defxC0y2gT_vKupwGcVA)

 * [Clear History Data](#Clear-History-Data)